mattrussi/gitlab-com-runbooks/docs/vault/usage.md

 * `chef/env/<environment>/cookbook/<cookbook-name>/...`: to be used for secrets scoped to a cookbook, which are only accessible for this particular environment.
 * `chef/env/<environment>/shared/...`: to be used by secrets shared for all instances on the environment, or when the secret is shared between several cookbooks.
+* `chef/shared/...`: to be used by secrets shared across all instances and environments managed by Chef

 _Terminology:_